HR-Smoochum/HireMeow/README.md

 As a guest, users will only have access to the main page and blog.

 ![loginAuth](https://user-images.githubusercontent.com/115492619/224514549-843be203-4ab6-4e38-bc58-b79b9da01e55.gif)

-## Calendar & Notifications
-Both job seekers and employers have the opportunity to schedule and display upcoming interviews and phone calls in an interactive calendar.

 ## Main Search Page
 Created By: [Archaa Shrivastav](https://github.com/avinashi10)